• Skip to primary navigation

 Vertical Damp proof courses stop water passing through the wall

-Hold the vertical damp proof course in position until the cavity is closed
+Hold the vertical damp proof course in place until the cavity is closed

 Insulated vertical DPC in position